 Jack’s father was Dick Butler, a white shepherd, who later went to Darwin and had two sons there.
 Dick Butler died at Peak Hill, Western Australia, working in the gold mine there.

 Jack’s mother was called Silver in English, and was a Tharrgari woman who worked as shepherd’s cook at Caraline Creek outcamp.
 Jack’s step-father was Jinabuga a Warriyangka man, who was also referred to as Yawardawari, based on his own father’s name Yawarda (which means ‘horse’ in Jiwarli — he may have been kicked by a horse).
 His traditional land was Wirndajarri on Alma Station.
-There are a number of increase sites (called chalupa in Jiwarli) in this traditional country, including jiribarri ‘echidna’, malgurra ‘ground frog’, wunungu ‘boil’, gajalbu ’emu’ and thurriyardi ‘snake’.
-Jack was able to speak Warriyangga fluently.
+There are a number of increase sites (called dhalu in Jiwarli) in this traditional country, including jiribarri ‘echidna’, malgurra ‘ground frog’, wunungu ‘boil’, gajalbu ’emu’ and dhurriyardi ‘snake’.
+Jack was able to speak a number of neighbouring languages fluently, including Warriyangga, Thalanyji, and Jurruru.
 In 1903 Jack’s brother Joe Butler was born at Yuwiny spring on Ullawarra Station.

 In around 1904 or 1905 Jack and his family moved to Mimburn Glennflorrie Station, where they lived in the Aboriginal camp and travelled extensively throughout Jiwarli traditional territory.
 In 1906 he experienced an earthquake while travelling with his mother and step-father along the Henry River — the story of this experience was published in Butler & Austin 1986 (in the journal Aboriginal History Vol 10).
 In 1908 Jack’s sister Molly was born.

 As a youngster Jack looked after the Aboriginal men who lived in the old people’s camp.
 He used to lead them about and wash them.
-These people included a Jiwarli man called Wanggi known to the white people as ‘Stumpy’, who was short of stature and left-handed, and Yulgarirri known to the white people as ‘Billy’, a Nhuwala man who was a rain maker.
-There was also Wirndangu known to the white people as ‘Windong’, who was also called Bangiyara because his traditional territory was a place called Bangi.
+These people included a Jiwarli man called Wanggi, known to the white people as ‘Stumpy’, who was short of stature and left-handed, and Yulgarirri, known to the white people as ‘Billy’, a Nhuwala man who was a rain maker.
+There was also Wirndangu, known to the white people as ‘Windong’, who was also called Bangiyara because his traditional territory was a place called Bangi.
 Jack described him as a a copper-coloured, hairless hermaphrodite, and told a story of once being frightened by Windong.
-It was from these men that Jack learned Jiwarli language and traditional knowledge, including a number of mythological stories.
+It was from these men that Jack learned the Jiwarli language and acquired traditional knowledge, including a number of mythological stories.